mossawir/MossawirPasswordManager/README.md

 - **Secure Sharing**: Share passwords securely with trusted contacts without compromising security.
 - **Cross-Platform Support**: Available on multiple platforms for seamless access to your passwords.

+## Serials numbers for installer Included in Serials.txt